beddalumia/condmatlab_sissa/README.md

 ------------------------------------------------------------
 Brief description of the contenent:

-- *SolidStateLab* consists of three distinct projects, tackled within the *Solid-State Problems* course given by prof. Stefano de Gironcoli at SISSA.
+- *SolidStateLab* consists of three distinct projects, tackled within the infamous *Solid-State Problems* course given by prof. Stefano de Gironcoli at SISSA.
 Main focus is electronic structure theory, ranging from more-or-less-realistic tight binding calculations on 2D materials to berry-phase-related properties of minimalistic topological models.
 The final problem set on lattice dynamics shifts towards a more quantitative point of view, focusing on accurate reproduction of experimental literature.

 - *HFHubbardLab* is a theoretically inclined training on static mean-field (*aka* Hartree Fock) treatment of Hubbard models.
 Nevertheless some interesting numerical aspects arise as stability of the self-consistency loop is concerned (mainly around first-order critical lines, where the loop may converge on metastable solutions).
 The correspondent preparatory course has been given by prof. Massimo Capone at SISSA.